wehr-to/ci-cd-security-checks/README.md

 A collection of tools, checks, and hardening guides for securing modern CI/CD pipelines.
 This repo is designed for engineers, DevSecOps practitioners, and security-minded developers who want to prevent supply chain attacks, secrets leakage, and untrusted code execution in their delivery pipelines.

-> 🎯 CI/CD is the lifeblood of modern infrastructure — and often the weakest link.
-This repo helps you lock it down.

 ## 📁 Repository Structure

 | Folder             | Description                                                      |